 Food Scrap Collection

-According to a recent Howard County study, almost a quarter of what we send to the landfill could be composted and turned into a valuable product!
+According to a recent Howard County study, almost 25% of what we send to the landfill could be composted and turned into a valuable product!

 Volunteer households in certain areas are participating in curbside food scrap collection.
 Collection is ongoing!
 If you are interested (and are located in the collection area), you can participate!
 This new program collects the same types of material you have always set at the curb, the difference is a separate container!

 To SIGN UP or see if you are in the collection area, please click here.